Best of

 Hotels that work as a destination themselves, not just a bed.

-- Nobu Hotel Chicago Eleven-story 115-room Nobu boutique hotel on West Randolph and North Peoria — in-house Nobu restaurant from chef Nobu Matsuhisa and a rooftop bar.155 N Peoria St, Chicago, IL, 60607
+- Nobu Hotel Chicago Open now Eleven-story 115-room Nobu boutique hotel on West Randolph and North Peoria — in-house Nobu restaurant from chef Nobu Matsuhisa and a rooftop bar.155 N Peoria St, Chicago, IL, 60607

-- Hyatt House Chicago West Loop / Fulton Market Extended-stay hotel in Fulton Market with a sky-deck pool overlooking the neighborhood — steps from Randolph Restaurant Row.105 N May St 3, 14, Chicago, IL, 60607
+- Hyatt House Chicago West Loop / Fulton Market Open now Extended-stay hotel in Fulton Market with a sky-deck pool overlooking the neighborhood — steps from Randolph Restaurant Row.105 N May St 3, 14, Chicago, IL, 60607

 Frequently asked questions